Sugar Rush (2018 TV series)

 Sugar Rush is an American baking reality television series, released on Netflix on July 13, 2018.
 The series features four professional teams of two competing in a baking competition for a prize of $10,000.
 Teams of two bakers compete in three rounds.
-The round one is cupcakes, round two is confections, and round three is cake.
-The third season, dubbed Sugar Rush: Extra Sweet, is the series' first spin-off season, where if a team wins either a cupcake or confection challenge, they can choose either additional 15-minute time in the final cake challenge or $1,500 prize.
+Round one is cupcakes, round two is confections, and round three is cake.
+The third season, dubbed Sugar Rush: Extra Sweet, is the series' first spin-off season, where if a team wins either a cupcake or confection challenge, they can choose either an additional 15-minute time in the final cake challenge or a $1,500 prize.

 Cast

 Sugar Rush is hosted by Hunter March and judged by professional chefs Candace Nelson and Adriano Zumbo, along with a different guest judge each episode.

 Production

 Sugar Rush is managed by Magical Elves production company.
 The company is also known for producing shows like Top Chef and Nailed It!.
 This Netflix original series is filmed in Hollywood, Los Angeles, California.
 The set is located at the Sunset Bronson Studio where it is filmed.